 The U.S. Bureau of Labor Statistics (BLS) doesn't have salary or employment outlook data specifically for validation engineers.
 However, the BLS indicated in its May 2018 salary report that engineers not fitting into its specialization groups earned a median salary of $96,980.
 In comparison, electrical engineers earned $96,640 and mechanical engineers earned $87,370 in median salary according to that same salary report.

 The BLS doesn't have employment outlook data for the non-specialized engineers.
-However, it indicates that mechanical engineers could see employment growth of five percent while electrical engineers could see little to no change from 2014 to 2024.
+However, it indicates that mechanical engineers could see employment growth of four percent while electrical engineers could see five percent change from 2018 to 2028.